-It should be noted that only the IBGP mesh must be connected, and that the non-BGP aware region may be formed by multiple disconnected domains, only linked by the IBGP domain.
+It should be noted that only the IBGP mesh must be connected, and that the non-BGP aware may be formed by multiple disconnected domains, only connected by the IBGP domain.
 It is clear that only the routers included in the IBGP mesh need to implement SAD routing in order to properly select the site exit path.
 So, since all these routers are running BGP, we can use BGP capabilities to provide SAD routing support.

 In order to implement SAD routing, each exit router that is running EBGP has to attach a color tag to the routes received from the ISP, so that it is possible to identify the routes learned through each different ISP.
 Additionally, once the routing information is colored, it is necessary to map each of the colors to a source address prefix.
-Once that the information of both a given color and its correspondent prefix is available, it is possible to construct SAD routing tables, containing routing information per source prefix.
+Once that both color and its correspondent prefix information is available, it is possible to construct SAD routing tables that contain routing information per source prefix.